eclipse-che/blog/_posts/2021-07-08-backup-restore-che-installation.md

 Or... just back up the whole cluster, however, such approach has a lot of overhead.

 To address the backup / restore problem in [Eclipse Che](https://www.eclipse.org/che/), backup / restore feature was implemented.
-With it, cluster admin doesn't have to be aware of Eclipse Che internals in order to create a backup or restore Che.
+With it, cluster admin doesn't have to be aware of Eclipse Che internals in order to create a backup or do recovery of Che.
 Eclipse Che (Eclipse Che operator to be more precise) can create backups and restore the installation even if Che cluster was completely deleted!
 (Che operator should be available, though).